Blue Owl Capital (NYSE:OBDC) and SouthPeak Interactive (OTCMKTS:SOPK) Head to Head Survey

 |N/A

-Blue Owl Capital currently has a consensus price target of $16.00, indicating a potential upside of 12.04%.
+Blue Owl Capital presently has a consensus price target of $15.94, suggesting a potential upside of 9.61%.

 Profitability